There’s a lot of misinformation about dropsy in fish out there. In this post, I’ll cover the most frequently asked questions.

 Please bear in mind I am not a qualified vet, so it’s always advisable to contact a qualified vet before trying home treatments.

-2 – Add Epsom salt to the quarantine tank to aid your fish with osmosis.
-The salt will help draw out excess water from your fish’s body.
+2. Add Epsom salt to the quarantine tank to aid your fish with osmosis.
+The salt will help draw out excess water from the fish’s body.

 Fully dissolve ⅛ of a teaspoon of Epsom salt per 5 gallons of water.
 Avoid scented Epsom salts and buy the highest purity that you can.

-- Add some water to a seperate container, make sure you use tank water or tap water treated with a water conditioner.
+- Add some water to a separate container, and make sure you use tank water or tap water treated with a water conditioner.